MicrosoftDocs/msteams-docs/msteams-platform/toolkit/teams-toolkit-fundamentals.md

 Teams Toolkit for Microsoft Visual Studio Code helps you to create and deploy Teams apps with integrated identity, access to cloud storage, data from Microsoft Graph, and other services in Azure and Microsoft 365 with zero-configuration approach.
 For Teams app development, similar to Teams Toolkit for Visual Studio, you can use [CLI tool](https://github.com/OfficeDev/TeamsFx/blob/dev/docs/cli/user-manual.md), which consists of Toolkit `teamsfx`.
 Teams Toolkit lets you create, debug, and deploy your Teams app right from Visual Studio Code.
 App development with the toolkit has the advantages of:

-* Integrated identity
+* Integrated identity.
-* Access to cloud storage
+* Access to cloud storage.
-* Data from Microsoft Graph
+* Data from Microsoft Graph.
-* Azure and Microsoft 365 services with zero-configuration approach
+* Azure and Microsoft 365 services with zero-configuration approach.

 Teams Toolkit brings all tools needed for building a Teams app in one place.